 The term ‘functional assessor’ is fairly new.
 The role involves carrying out face-to-face interviews with benefit claimants and preparing detailed clinical assessments for the Centre for Health and Disability Assessments.
 It is similar to the role clinical assessors perform, but the employers and the range of benefit claims involved are quite different.

 The Centre for Health and Disability Assessments has assessment centres across the UK and uses functional assessors to investigate claims for Employment and Support Allowance, Disability Living Allowance, Veterans UK and Industrial Injuries Disablement Benefit.
-Clinical assessors do a very similar job, but the claims investigated are related to Personal Independence Payments (PIPs) which tend to be more associated with permanent disablements as opposed to temporary or work-related conditions.
+PIP assessors do a very similar job, but the claims investigated are related to Personal Independence Payments (PIPs) which tend to be more associated with permanent disablements as opposed to temporary or work-related conditions.

 Functional assessor roles are best fitted to doctors, nurses and physiotherapists who have good clinical assessment skills and are confident in making decisions.
 Interpersonal skills are very important, along with the ability to write concise reports.
 A paid four-week training course is provided to ensure all candidates are capable of carrying out their duties.